Main Navigation - Mobile

 C. Rewards and Incentives

-The use of food or beverages as a reward should follow USDA Smart Snacks in School Guidelines (unless this practice is allowed by a student’s individual education plan or behavior intervention plan) and will not withhold food or beverage as a punishment.
+The use of food or beverages as a reward must follow USDA Smart Snacks in School standards (unless different snacks are allowed by a student’s individual education plan or behavior intervention plan), and staff will not withhold food or beverages as a punishment.

 D. Fundraising

-The sale or distribution of food and beverage products by individuals for consumption during the school day, as a fund raising activity, shall follow USDA Smart Snacks in School Guidelines.
+The sale or distribution of food and beverage products by individuals for consumption during the school day, as a fundraising activity, must follow USDA Smart Snacks in School Guidelines and be preapproved by the director of food and nutrition.
 However, preorders for distribution and consumption after school may be allowed at the discretion of the school principal.
 Non-food fundraising is promoted and activities that promote physical activity are encouraged.
-The District will make available to parents and teachers a list of healthy fundraising ideas.
+The District will make a list of healthy fundraising ideas available on the Nutrition Services page of the District website.

 E. Access to Drinking Water

-- Students and school staff members will have access to free, safe, fresh drinking water at all times throughout the school day.
-Water jugs and cups will be available in the cafeteria if water fountains are not present, Supervisory staff will facilitate access to water in the cafeteria.
+Students and school staff members will have access to free, safe, fresh drinking water at all times throughout the school day.
+Water jugs and cups will be available in the cafeteria if water fountains are not present, and supervisory staff will facilitate access to water in the cafeteria.
 Students will be allowed to bring drinking water from home into the classroom.

-- Water will be promoted as a substitute for sugar-sweetened beverages (SSBs).
+Water will be promoted as a substitute for sugar-sweetened beverages.
 The District prohibits the selling of food and beverages containing caffeine and non-nutritive sweeteners to elementary and middle school students.

 III.
 NUTRITION EDUCATION AND PROMOTION

-The Healthy Hunger – Free Act (The Act) requires that wellness policies include goals for nutrition education, physical activity, and other school-based activities that are designed to promote student wellness in a manner that the school district determines appropriate.
+The Healthy, Hunger–Free Kids Act (The Act) requires that wellness policies include goals for nutrition education, physical activity, and other school-based activities that are designed to promote student wellness in a manner that the school district determines appropriate.

 A. The District will encourage and support healthy eating by students and engage in nutrition education and promotion that is: